 Prompt 3: Daily Check-In (Run Every Morning)

-Use this every morning as the planning element of your routine.
+Use when: Every morning, as the planning element of your routine.
+This is the operational prompt — it runs daily, not once.
 Keep it under 8 minutes.

 Morning check-in.